 SiteGround Going Out of Their Way to Help

-During my visit to SiteGround’s office we at WP White Security were in the middle of launching our new plugin extensions for WP Security Audit Log, hence I was doing some tests.
+During my visit to SiteGround’s office we at WP White Security were in the middle of launching our new premium edition of the WordPress activity log plugin WP Security Audit Log, hence I was doing some tests.
 During the tests I noticed a plugin problem which was only reproducible on SiteGround servers.

 While I was speaking to Daniel Kanchev about this issue, he immediately provided me with a test server on their infrastructure so I can replicate the issue without disrupting my live site, no questions asked, no obligations.
 This helped me track down the issue much faster.
 Once WordCamp was over I had another problem with our shopping cart.
 I contacted Hristo Pandjarov, another SiteGround employee with whom I have shared a few beers during the pub crawl and he immediately stepped in to help.
 Unfortunately during the troubleshooting Hristo couldn’t be at the office for a few days and rather than letting me wait, he handed over the issue to Daniel who troubleshot the issue and provided me with all the necessary information, even though I was dealing with a commercial plugin.